MicrosoftDocs/powerbi-docs/articles/powerbi-power-bi-pro-content-what-is-it.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="09/28/2015"
-   ms.author="v-anpasi"/>
+   ms.date="10/16/2015"
+   ms.author="jastru"/>

 # Power BI Pro content - what is it?
 [← Getting started](https://support.powerbi.com/knowledgebase/topics/63037-getting-started)

-**Power BI Pro content** is a dashboard, report, or dataset that uses a connection or other functionality (such as hourly refresh) that is only available with a Power BI Pro license.
+Power BI free and Pro licenses are different based on the kind of content users can consume.  **Power BI Pro content** is a dashboard, report, or dataset that uses a connection or other functionality (such as hourly refresh) that is only available to consume with a Power BI Pro license.

-If you have a Power BI Pro license, you can create content using features that are only available to users with a Power BI Pro license, and when you do, a Power BI Pro license is needed to *interact with or consume* that Power BI Pro content.

 If your content contains any of the following items, it's Power BI Pro content: